mplesser/azcam/docs/programming.md

 ## Versioning
 Because Azcam consists of many different modules and plugins, there is no single version number or date which uniquely identifies all the code.
-The best indicator of the version is to issue the command ``azcam.utils.get_par("version")``.
+One indicator of the current version is to issue the command ``azcam.utils.get_par("version")``.

 ## Conventions